Qiskit/documentation/docs/tutorials/sqdrift/SqDRIFT_Tutorial_CPP/README.md

 Each of these affects the sampled subspace, and therefore the energy, independently.
 The larger circuit ensemble and the second, longer evolution time both broaden the set of configurations the Python example explores — sampling at more than one time is what gives SqDRIFT its Krylov-like coverage of the low-energy space, so a single-time run explores less of it.
 Filtering diagonal terms changes which operators are available to the sampler and the relative weights it draws from, so the two runs are not even sampling the same distribution.

 On postselection specifically: it is a strict filter, so a shot with the wrong particle number is dropped outright.
+In the run recorded above that is most of the data — 1103 of 10000 shots survived the (7,7) Hamming-weight check, about 11%, which then collapsed into just 45 distinct α-determinants.
 Configuration recovery instead uses average orbital occupancies from a previous diagonalization to flip bits and *repair* such a shot into a symmetry-valid one, recycling shots that postselection discards.
 That feedback makes it inherently iterative — `recover_configurations` in `qiskit-addon-sqd-hpc` requires an `avg_occupancies` argument that only exists once a diagonalization has run.

-The observable outcome of this particular C++ run is a subspace of 54 CI strings and an energy of `-106.3198` Ha, above the `-107.53` Ha regime reported for N₂/STO-3G with a recovered subspace.
-Since SQD is variational in the selected subspace, a smaller subspace can only give an equal or higher energy, and 54 CI strings is a small subspace — that is the most direct reading of the gap.
-But **the comparison above is not controlled**, so the gap should not be attributed to the absence of configuration recovery alone: the circuit count, the single evolution time, diagonal-term filtering, and hardware noise all differ simultaneously and all influence the subspace.
+The observable outcome of this particular C++ run is a subspace of 45 α-determinants and an energy of `-106.7127` Ha.
+For this Hamiltonian the exact answer is available for comparison: the full α-determinant space for 7 electrons in 10 orbitals is only $\binom{10}{7} = 120$ strings, so feeding all 120 to the same `diag` binary gives the exact FCI energy `-107.6482` Ha.
+This run therefore sits about `0.94` Ha above the exact result while spanning 45 of the 120 available α-determinants.
+Since SQD is variational in the selected subspace, a smaller subspace can only give an equal or higher energy, so an incomplete subspace is the most direct reading of the gap.

+Note that this exact-FCI check is only possible because the example is small; it is not part of the SqDRIFT workflow, and for system sizes where SQD is actually needed no such reference exists.
+It is used here purely to quantify how much of the space this run recovered.

+If you compare against the Python tutorial instead, **that comparison is not controlled**, so a difference should not be attributed to the absence of configuration recovery alone: the circuit count, the single evolution time, diagonal-term filtering, and hardware noise all differ simultaneously and all influence the subspace.
 Isolating the effect of any one of them would mean holding the others fixed — for example, running both paths with the same circuit count, the same set of evolution times, and the same treatment of diagonal terms, and toggling only recovery.

 Useful levers if you want to close the gap: raise `shots`, `num_circuits`, or `ops_per_circuit`; sample at more than one `time_step`; and add a recovery loop on top of `Qiskit::addon::sqd::recover_configurations`.
 Each widens or repairs the surviving subspace, and adding a recovery loop is the natural next extension of this tutorial.